seanmac-dev/TOP-landing-page/README.md

 # TOP-landing-page

-First landing page project with knowledge from The Odin Project
+This is my first landing page project using knowledge I have gained from The Odin Project.

+The following are areas I have studied to complete this:

+VSCode
+Git
+CLI
+github
+html
+css
+Flexbox